nixer89/ledger-observer/README.md

 # `XRPL Observer`

-ledger.observer is a real-time visualization of the XRP Ledger (XRPL).
+XRPL Observer is a real-time visualization of the XRP Ledger (XRPL).
 Watch it live on http://observer.xrpldata.com

+Credits to @LedgerObserver (Simon Härer) for creating this awesome project.
+I am very sad that it was discontinued.

 It is written in clojurescript using reacl (pure and truly composable clojurescript react library), three.js & ngraph.